CS-2-Community-HUB/resources/tools/git_github/beginner_git_hub_repo_setup.md

 ## Beginner Guide: Setting Up a GitHub Repository

+## 📦 What is a Git Repository?

+A **Git repository** (or *repo*) is a storage space where your project lives.
+It tracks every change you make to your files, allowing you to go back to earlier versions, collaborate with others, and manage different versions of your project.

+There are two main types of repositories:

+- **Local Repository**: Stored on your own computer; contains your files and a hidden `.git` folder.
+- **Remote Repository**: Hosted online (e.g., GitHub) so you can back up and share your work.

+A Git repository helps you:
+- ✅ Track changes
+- ✅ Work in branches
+- ✅ Collaborate

 This guide explains the main ways to start a project on GitHub and introduces the role of `.gitignore`.

 ---